 Below: Mature acorns.
 Photo ©Steve Hurst, USDA-NRCS Plants Database

 Below 1st photo - Young acorns display the tightly appressed scales on the shallow cup.
-Only the green acorn expands with age.
+Only the green acorn expands with age, not the cup.
 2nd photo - Bark on old trunks fissured into short, broad but shallow, scaly ridges.
 3rd photo - Twigs, initially green, become reddish-brown by autumn when the new buds have formed.

 Below: Leaf color on oaks is quite variable depending on the season and weather, but Pin Oak can display gorgeous reds at times before turning a glossy brown.

 There are six species of Oak generally found in parts of Minnesota that are not considered hybrids or rarities that have not been collected in the last 100 years.
 These are: White Oak, Q. alba; Swamp White Oak, Q. bicolor; Northern Pin Oak, Q. ellipsoidalis; Bur Oak, Q. macrocarpa; Northern Red Oak, Q. rubra. and Black Oak, Q. velutina.
 Chinkapin Oak (Chestnut Oak, or Yellow Oak), Q. muhlenbergii was native but is historical only now, last collected in 1899; Scarlet Oak, Quercus coccinea, can also grow here as can Pin Oak, Quercus palustris, but neither are native.

 Historical - Eloise Butler: It is said that Pin Oak was one of her favorite trees.
 This is an interesting point, as the species is not native to Minnesota, but introduced.
 It was introduced to Maine where she grew up.
 At the memorial ceremony for Eloise on May 5, 1933, a Pin Oak was planted near the position of the large boulder that today holds her memorial plaque.
 The tree was not long-lived as that area is a bit too shaded for the species.
 Several times another has been planted there but none survive.

 Uses: Pin Oak wood is hard and strong, but tends to warp so it is used for fuel, pulp and rail-road ties.